NarsilDev/digital-ocean-articles/kubernetes-security.md

 kube-system   Active    1d
 ```

-Now you have two namespaces to play with, the **default** namespace created during cluster deployment and the recently added **dmz**.
+You have now two namespaces to play with, the **default** namespace created during cluster deployment and the recently added **dmz**.
 The other two namespaces **kube-public** and **kube-system** are reserved and should remain untouched.
 In order to avoid confusions during this guide, change the default context name (kubernetes-admin@kubernetes) to something more intuitive, like *kubeadmin-default*.
 To do so run the following the command:

 ```command
 [environment second]